 |Semester 2||Albany||Face to face|

-- This unit introduces students to aspects of the evolution and patterns of diversity of the flora of southwest Western Australia that are relevant to conservation.
+- This unit introduces students to aspects of the evolution and patterns of biodiversity that are relevant to conservation.
+There will be particular emphasis on the flora but also include some fauna of southwest Western Australia.
 It focuses on exploring questions rather than providing answers, and on framing questions about evolution, adaptation and patterns of diversity as testable hypotheses rather than as untestable narratives.
-Students gain greater understanding of the evolution, distribution and endemism of plants in a biodiversity hotspot and how this can help develop conservation strategies and priorities for conservation actions.
+Students gain greater understanding of evolution, distribution and endemism in a biodiversity hotspot and how this can help develop conservation strategies and priorities for conservation actions.
 Students choose a question of interest for a short, literature-based research project related to the theme, under the supervision of experts in the Faculty.

-- Typically this unit is assessed in the following ways: (1) an essay (60 per cent); (2) an oral (seminar) presentation (20 per cent); and (3) discussion participation (20 per cent).
+- Indicative assessments in this unit are as follows: (1) an essay (50 per cent); (2) oral presentations (40 per cent); and (3) discussion participation (10 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Professor David Coates & Dr Rachel Binks

 - enrolment in the Master of Biological Science (72520 )